 * * *

 The primary purpose of this website is to emphasize the importance of meditation in the Christian life, something religions have failed to teach and frequently disparage because so few of their ministers understand meditation.
 Religious institutions also fear becoming obsolete if individual Christians receive spiritual knowledge and insight intuitively from the Spirit.
 Only through prayer and meditation can we internalize and experience the light, life and love of Christ’s teachings, by focusing attention on: sublimation of the dark instinctual forces of the body, behavioral modification by spiritualizing our psychology and by the dedication of our selfless Self (spiritual heart) to the Way of Life of Jesus Christ.
 These stages of personal transformation is what putting new wine in new wineskins means (Mark 2:22, Luke 5:36).

 Three levels of meditation explained on this site:

 Learn about the instinctual nature, impulsive forces and urges of the body and how to subdue and manage these primal energies.
 Learn how the life forces of the body and the lower psychic energies can be governed and transformed utilizing the breath.
-On this first level of meditation, learn to control the breath so bodily impulses, desires and the body-mind can be properly managed, transformed and purified; the breath will be utilized to guide the higher meditations.
+On this first level of meditation, learn a focused-connected breathing technique which reveals and subdues the lower primal forces and controls the “chattering mind.”
+The breath will be utilized to guide the higher meditations.

 Level 2 (Creative Life) - Transcendent Psychology

 Learn about the psychic polarities of the masculine/feminine, or animus/anima in psychology, or feeling/desire of the body-mind and how these dual polarities must be united to experience wholeness.
 Learn how the personal unconscious is the “shadow self” (our individual dark side or what Christians refer to as the devil; not to be confused with Satan) and how the shadow works to prevent wholeness of being.
 Learn how to transform, purify and integrate the individual shadow.
 This second level of meditation is about transforming personal darkness, spiritualizing our psychology by synthesizing the dual psychic nature; this produces the realization of wholeness, psychological stability and Self-realization.